Unreal Tournament: Development

 Cliff Bleszinski (pictured) and James Schmalz were the lead designers of their respective companies and contributed significantly to the final game content.

 With a budget of $2 million, using 350,000 lines of C++ and UnrealScript, Unreal Tournament took around a year and a half to develop.
 When Unreal (the first installment of the Unreal series) was released in May 1998, it was well received by the press, but it soon became apparent that the quality of the network code used for multiplayer matches was hampering the game's further success.
 In the months following Unreals release, improving the game's multiplayer part became the top priority of the development team.
 Epic Games started considering an official expansion pack intended to improve the network code while also featuring new maps and other gameplay elements.

 The team began work on the expansion in summer 1998, but the task became complicated by Epic's organizational structure.
 During the development of Unreal, the team members at Digital Extremes were working in Ontario, Canada, while the members at Epic were based in North Carolina, United States, requiring regular travel to Ontario.
 To remedy this, Epic decided to centralize the teams in Raleigh, North Carolina, and by September, work on the expansion could begin.
 Lead programmer Steve Polge set about laying the foundations for the new game types, such as Capture the Flag and Domination, and level designers created the first round of maps for testing.
 The content grew quickly, and soon the team realized that it had underestimated the task.
 In November, after a meeting with publisher GT Interactive, Mark Rein suggested releasing the work as a stand-alone game instead of an expansion.
-The team was reticent at first, but soon accepted the idea, and in December the game became known internally as Unreal: Tournament Edition.
+The team was reluctant at first, but soon accepted the idea, and in December the game became known internally as Unreal: Tournament Edition.

 The development team for Unreal Tournament consisted of around 16 people.
 Most team members had worked on Unreal, though Epic hired a number of new developers to reinforce the team.
 Programmer Brandon Reinhart was one such hire, joining Epic in August 1998 to help with the support of Unreal and the development of Unreal Tournament.
 That December, Reinhart discovered an Unreal mod called UBrowser, which provided a new user interface for finding multiplayer matches.
 After showing it to James Schmalz, the lead designer at Digital Extremes, Schmalz decided to hire the mod's author, Jack Porter.
 After only a few weeks Porter was already working with the team, replacing the game's existing menu system with his new interface.
 Epic founder Tim Sweeney worked on improving the networking code along with Steve Polge, who also wrote code for AI, player physics and general gameplay.
 Erik de Neve was responsible for the LOD character rendering, and various extra optimizations.